zotroneneis/zotroneneis.github.io/_posts/2018-09-07-blog-post-day-47-to-48.md

             return False
 ```

 As visible in the definition of `exhibits_trait()` we have to catch and handle errors caused by querying the `_traits` dictionary with a non-existent key.
 Wouldn't it be much nicer if we could just return `False` in case a Castle Kilmere member does not possess a certain character trait?
-We already discussed that this can be achieved using the `dict.get()` function.
+We already discussed that this can be achieved using the `dict.get()` function (see post on Duck Typing for more details).
 Another, even more powerful solution is to use the `defaultdict` class from the `collections` module.

 ## `collections.defaultdict`